-This month, we want to bring awareness to albinism, a genetic trait that affects about 1 out of every 18,000 people.
-People with albinism have a reduced amount of melanin - the substance that produces pigmentation for your hair, eye, and skin - or no melanin at all.
-As a result, people with albinism often have white or very light blonde hair (although some have brown or red hair), white skin and eyes that are gray, blue, green or pink.
-Due to melanin being involved in the development of the retina, albinism affects eyesight and can even cause blindness.
+This month, we want to bring awareness to albinism, a genetic trait that affects about one out of every 18,000 people.
+People with albinism have a reduced amount of melanin - the substance that produces pigmentation for your hair, eyes, and skin - or no melanin at all.
+As a result, people with albinism often have white or very light blonde hair (although some have brown or red hair), white skin, and eyes that are gray, blue, green, or pink.
+Melanin is involved in the development of the retina, so albinism affects eyesight and can even cause blindness.
 That means a student with albinism may need extra help and support at school.

-The National Organization for Albinism and Hypopigmentation (NOAH) offers a School Kit that includes informational sheets for teachers, documents to help guide conversations between parents and educators, templates for student involvement in conversations and advocacy, thorough explanations of eye issues, and ideas for IEP accommodations.
+The National Organization for Albinism and Hypopigmentation offers a School Kit that includes informational sheets for teachers, documents to help guide conversations between parents and educators, templates for student involvement in conversations and advocacy, thorough explanations of eye issues, and ideas for IEP accommodations.
 This School Kit was designed in collaboration with a team of teachers from the Texas School for the Blind and Visually Impaired.